Fallout TV series: cast, first look and everything we know about the video game adaptation

 Who's in the Fallout cast?

-Walton Goggins is joined by a great cast so far including Yellowjackets star Ella Purnell, Twin Peaks' Kyle MacLachlan, The Wheel of Time season 2 star Xelia Mendes-Jones, and Disjointed's Aaron Moten.
+Walton Goggins is joined by a great cast including Yellowjackets star Ella Purnell and Disjointed's Aaron Moten.

 Fallout: first look images

-After months of patiently waiting, we finally have our official first look image from the series, in honour of Fallout's 25th birthday!
+After months of patiently waiting, we got our first look, in honour of Fallout's 25th birthday!
 Based on the image, the series feature Vault 33 which hasn't yet appeared in the video games.

 Kilter Films and Prime Video wrote: "Congratulations and Happy 25th Birthday!
 We made something special for the occasion."